openjdk/guide/src/mailingLists.md

 keep a professional tone in emails and be aware that the community is global.
 Many different people with different backgrounds collaborate in these lists.
-Even though English is the required language for all lists, many participants speak other languages as their mother tongue.
+Even though English is the required language for all lists, many participants speak other languages as their native language.
 A high tolerance for non-perfect English is expected from anyone joining these lists.

 You must be in the list to send to the list.
 Some lists are moderated to keep the